How Much Should You Really Spend on Rent?

 A More Flexible Approach

-At Stash Wealth, we believe in a more personalized approach.
+We believe in a more personalized approach.
 Instead of blindly following a one-size-fits-all formula, we encourage you to consider your unique lifestyle and priorities.

 Your Lifestyle: If you're a homebody who enjoys cooking, hosting, and relaxing at home, you may be willing to spend more on a larger, more comfortable space.
 On the other hand, if you're always on the go, a smaller, more affordable apartment might be sufficient.